How to find a student credit card that makes the grade

 - Discover it Student chrome — Earns 2 percent cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, along with unlimited 1 percent back on all other purchases

-- Secured Mastercard® from Capital One— A security deposit is required: Capital One will monitor your account, and as you use it responsibly by doing things like making on-time payments, you may be able to earn back your deposit as a statement credit.
+- Capital One Platinum Secured Credit Card— A security deposit is required: Capital One will monitor your account, and as you use it responsibly by doing things like making on-time payments, you may be able to earn back your deposit as a statement credit.

 I also shared some good news for her son (and young adults in general) on the credit-building front: Credit-scoring products like UltraFICO and Experian Boost pay attention to good credit habits such as paying cellphone and utility bills on time, or maintaining a savings account with a positive balance, instead of being focused primarily on car loans, mortgages and other big credit accounts.